openEOPlatform/documentation/usecases/feature-engineering/index.md

 Concrete examples of such features include simple things such as the percentiles or standard deviation of a vegetation index or band value, the mean value for given month, or more advanced cases such as phenological or texture information.

-In general, data scientists like to explore the usefullness of a given feature set for a use case, or may even define new features.
+In general, data scientists like to explore the usefulness of a given feature set for a use case, or may even define new features.
 In some cases, the openEO processes will allow computing them, and in others, a 'user defined function' may be used to compute features that are not directly supported in openEO.